incrementalcapital/journal/cl96h0n0q000209labf5c8but.md

 Futures markets for commodities, like crude oil, will invert if there are supply shortages driving up the [spot price](https://www.investopedia.com/ask/answers/042315/what-difference-between-forward-rate-and-spot-rate.asp#:~:text=In%20general%2C%20a%20spot%20rate,or%20%22on%20the%20spot%22).
 However, the futures market for bitcoin is immune to supply shortages.
 As previously established, the supply of bitcoin is essentially fixed.

-Inversion, therefore, indicates a drop in demand.
+Inversion, therefore, forecasts a drop in demand.

 ## Conclusion